wojtas99/OTibia_Bot/README.md

   ```

 # What Next
-Currently, due to lack of time and work on other projects, I am no longer developing this project.
+Currently, due to lack of time and work on other projects :hammer:, I am no longer developing this project.
-However, if you want me to add a server, please send me a private message (I will do it for a small fee).
+However, if you want me to add a server, please send me a private message (:money_with_wings: I will do it for a small fee :money_with_wings:).
-If you are looking for support in the project or want to learn reverse engineering, please also let me know.
+If you are looking for support in the project or want to learn reverse engineering, please also let me know :bow:.